Young-ook/container-lab/labs/vault/vault.md

 >
 > For secure and reliable vault server operation, don't forget to disable `dev mode`.
 For more information, please check out the [HashiCorp Vault Deverloper Guide: Seal/Unseal](https://developer.hashicorp.com/vault/docs/concepts/seal).

 After vault server and vault secrets operator install, you can access vault UI via port forwarding.
-Run this commend to enable port forwarding and open localhost:8200 in your browser
+Run this commend to enable port forwarding and open localhost:8200 in your browser:

 ```bash
 kubectl -n vault port-forward svc/vault-ui 8200